unixpickle/anyrl-py/README.md

  * `models`: abstractions and concrete implementations of RL models.
 This includes actor-critic RNNs, MLPs, CNNs, etc. Takes care of sequence padding, BPTT, etc.
  * `rollouts`: APIs for gathering and manipulating batches of episodes or partial episodes.
 Many RL algorithms include a "gather trajectories" step, and this sub-module fulfills that role.
  * `algos`: well-known learning algorithms like policy gradients or PPO.
 Also includes mini-algorithms like Generalized Advantage Estimation.
- * `distributions`: parameterized probability distributions.
+ * `dists`: parameterized probability distributions.
 Makes it easy to implement stochastic policies.

 # Motivation